-Yorkshire.
-5 are jointly funded, with a further young person 100% Continuing Healthcare funded.
-Funding these five young people costs the Council alone over \pm 10,000 a week.
-We want to explore whether there is a different way these services could be provided (such as reduced cost, increased quality, or closer to home), or if there is a provider who would want to explore opening up a similar service in South Yorkshire.

-- Support for those with complex needs who need 12-24 hours of support/oversight per day, sometimes also with physical health needs, who are offered supported in exempt accommodation.
+- Support for young people with a personality disorder.
+As of July 2022, there are six young people aged between 18 and 25 placed out of city, primarily in West Yorkshire.
+Five are jointly funded, with a further young person 100% Continuing Healthcare funded.
+Funding these five young people costs the Council alone over £10,000 a week.
+We want to explore whether there is a different way these services could be provided (such as reduced cost, increased quality, or closer to home), or if there may be a provider who would want to explore opening a similar service in South Yorkshire. - Support for those with complex needs who need 12-24 hours of support/oversight per day, sometimes also with physical health needs, who may currently be offered support in exempt accommodation.
 There are regularly people waiting for discharge from hospital with this level of need; often they have risky histories and there can be difficult to house.
 The Council pays both for the care package (the cost of which can vary hugely from the £hundreds to the £thousands per week), as well as the accommodation.
-We want to explore whether we could set up a supported living framework or unit that is able to cope with potentially risky behaviours but is also able to support people in line with their Care Act assessment. - Support for those with a dual diagnosis, such as drug and alcohol abuse/mental health.
+We want to explore whether we could set up a supported living framework or unit that is able to cope

+- with potentially risky behaviours but is also able to support people in line with their Care Act assessment. - Support for those with a dual diagnosis, such as drug and alcohol abuse/mental health.
 The data that we have shows that 31% of those with a mental health treatment need in substance misuse services are not accessing mental health support.13 Most recent data also shows that around 7% still have a housing need when they end their treatment.
 We also know that the proportion of homeless people in Sheffield with a diagnosed mental health condition (63%) is over double that of the general population (around 25%).
 We know we need to work together across many different organisations and teams to improve outcomes and accommodation options for these service users before, during and after treatment.
 The Changing Futures project and the recently awarded OHID grant will support with this.
 We want to explore whether there would be scope for increasing the amount of safe accommodation available for people with a dual diagnosis.